 The Equal Access 5K Run was started in 1997 and is now our largest fundraiser.
-The clinic also receives funding from private donors, UF Student Government, UF College of Medicine Alumni Association, AHEC, and the Alachua County C.H.O.I.C.E.S. program.
+The clinic also receives funding from private donors, UF Student Government, UF College of Medicine Alumni Association, and AHEC.

 Since it was founded, student leaders have worked hard to bring new services to our clinics.
-We have four primary medical clinic sites as well as several specialty clinics providing psychological evaluationa and counseling, physical therapy, basic dental care, and basic gynecologic care.
+We have four primary medical clinic sites as well as several specialty clinics providing psychological evaluations and counseling, physical therapy, occupational therapy, and basic gynecologic care.

 The growth and success of our clinic can be attributed to the many passionate and compassionate volunteers that take part in this project.
 Volunteers include students and faculty from many health disciplines including: undergraduate, medicine, dentistry, pharmacy, public health, social work, clinical psychology, and physical therapy.
 In addition, many of the administrative staff from the Department of Community Health and Family Medicine at UF provide the much needed and appreciated support for our clinic.